 4. Educate Your Employees

 It’s important to communicate best practices to employees.
 Employees shouldn’t be using replicated passwords on company networks — period.
 Some people might justify the risk by thinking that they’ll simply change their passwords when they hear of a data breach, but it takes an average of 15 months from the day data is stolen to the time a company discovers and reports the intrusion.
 That’s more than enough time for hackers to squeeze every last bit of use out of stolen login credentials.

-Expect some pushback from folks who don’t want to be inconvenienced — realistically, members of your C-suite.
-The thing is, it will be far more inconvenient when the company goes out of business or is bankrupt by astronomical fines due to a data breach.
+Expect some pushback from folks who don’t want to be inconvenienced.
+If we’re being realy, that means realistically, members of your C-suite.
+The thing is, it’ll be more inconvenient when the company goes out of business; or is bankrupt by astronomical fines due to a data breach.